Afghanistan–United States relations: Military withdrawal and the Ghani administration

 Afghan President Ashraf Ghani with U.S. President Donald Trump in 2017.

 The United States Armed Forces have been periodically rising and reducing its troop level in Afghanistan since 2002, reaching a high of about 100,000 in 2010.
 This was followed by a slow reduction of troops from mid-2011 to the end of 2014.
 However, Vice President Joe Biden proposed to station more U.S. military forces after 2014.
 In January 2017, the U.S. decided to send 300 Marines to Afghanistan's Helmand province to assist Afghan security forces to battle Taliban insurgents in intelligence and logistics matters.

 American and Afghan officials said after Afghanistan's designation as major non-NATO by the United States in July 2012 that they now must turn to working out a deal that would keep a residual American force in Afghanistan to continue training Afghan soldiers and tracking down insurgents after 2014.
 Talks on the arrangement have not yet begun according to American officials.
 Estimates of the number of troops that could stay vary from as little as 10,000 to as many as 25,000 or 30,000.
-But Secretary Clinton reiterated on July 7, 2012, that Washington did envision keeping American troops in Afghanistan, where they would provide the kind of air power and surveillance capabilities needed to give Afghan forces an edge over the Taliban.
+But Secretary Hillary Clinton reiterated on July 7, 2012, that Washington did envision keeping American troops in Afghanistan, where they would provide the kind of air power and surveillance capabilities needed to give Afghan forces an edge over the Taliban.
 "This is the kind of relationship that we think will be especially beneficial as we do the transition and as we plan for the post-2014 presence", she said.
 "It will open the door to Afghanistan's military to have a greater capability and a broader kind of relationship with the United States and especially the United States military."

 In 2018, the U.S. agreed to reduce their number of troops to 8,600 from approximately 13,000 over the coming months.